shahzadali21/MRIConnectAD/README.md

 # Alzheimer's Disease (AD) Classification - Machine Learning Pipeline

 ## Project Overview
-This project implements a machine learning pipeline for the classification of Alzheimer's Disease (AD) into different diagnostic categories: Cognitively Normal (CN), Mild Cognitive Impairment (MCI), and Dementia.
-The pipeline supports both binary classification (CN vs. Dementia) and three-level classification (CN vs. MCI vs. Dementia) using various machine learning models.
-It includes preprocessing of multimodal data (clinical, TCK metrics, and graph theory metrics), model training, optimization, voting, explainability, and final model comparison.
+This project implements a modular machine learning pipeline for the classification of Alzheimer's Disease (AD) into different disease stage categories: Cognitively Normal (CN), Mild Cognitive Impairment (MCI), and Dementia (ADD).
+It includes preprocessing of multimodal data (clinical scores, MO and MS features, and graph theory metrics), model training, optimization, ensemble learning, and explainability of ML model's predictions.

 ## Project Structure
 - **preprocessing.py**: Handles the preprocessing of clinical data, including feature scaling and train-test splitting.
-- **model_training.py**: Trains various machine learning models and evaluates their performance on the test set.
-- **model_optimization.py**: Selects top-performing models and optimizes their hyperparameters using GridSearchCV.
-- **voting.py**: Implements voting classifiers using the top-performing models from both the initial and optimized models.
+- **model_utils.py**: Contains core logic for model definition, optimization, ensemble construction, and metrics evaluation.
+- **model_training.py**: Executes model training, nested cross-validation, ensemble learning, and evaluation.
-- **final_comparison.py**: Compares the performance of all models (initial, optimized, and voting classifiers) and generates visualizations.
+- **explainability.py**: Compares the performance of all models and provide model explainability using SHAP and LIME visualizations.
-- **main.py**: Orchestrates the entire pipeline, running all steps in sequence.

 ## Directory Structure
 Upon execution, the project will create and organize the following directory structure: